 Charity fundraising by the girls is an integral part of the School year.

-Charity Representatives organise a variety of events throughout the year including cake, sweet and ice-cream sales, Saint Martin’s Got Talent competitions and a Charity Night each Spring Term where musical items from girls and staff ensure a very enjoyable night for all concerned.
+Charity Representatives organise a variety of events throughout the year including cake, sweet and ice-cream sales, Saint Martin’s Got Talent competitions and a Charity Night each Spring Term where musical items from pupils and staff ensure a very enjoyable night for all concerned.